Exploring 3 Architectural Approaches to Marketing Techstacks for $25m–$2b eCommerce

 With that context in mind, let’s explore three common approaches to designing an eCommerce marketing tech stack.

-1. Limitless Techstack
+1. Consolidated Techstack

 If you have a marketing use case in mind, chances are you can implement it with this techstack.
 At the core of this setup is Bloomreach Engagement (represented by the yellow object in the visualization below), which we believe offers the best solution available today, when it comes to marketing automation software.